 It is important to note, that a will needs to be well-written and very specific in the language used throughout.
 If it is not, then this can leave your will open to a legal challenge.
-In this blog post, we’re explaining why using clear language is so important in your will.
+In this blog post, we’re explaining why is so important using clear language in your will.

 What Can Happen If Clear Language Is Not Used In Your Will

 To help you understand why it’s so important to use clear language in your will, we’ve decided to highlight the following recent story.

 The story centres around the will of a distinguished physicist by the name of Mr. Michael Crowley-Milling.
 Mr. Crowley-Milling died in 2012 when he was 95.
 His wife had died before him and they had no children together.
 His only living relatives after he passed were his brother’s children and grandchildren; a total of three people.

 Mr Crowley-Milling had written two wills before his death.
 One was a Swiss will, which dealt specifically with his Swiss assets.
 After his passing, there were no issues with this particular will.
 In it he left his £500k worth of Swiss assets to the Royal Society, the world’s oldest scientific institution.

 His other will was an English will.
 This is the will where the issues laid.
 Mr Crowley-Milling had a substantial amount of finances that he left behind after his death.
 He had an account on the Isle of Man with £250k in it.
 His other account had £600k and was located in Jersey.

 In his English will, he had stipulated that he wanted the funds from these accounts to be divided amongst his only living relatives and the Royal Society.
 However, there was some specific language in this will that caused issues in the UK courts and legal system that left his will open to legal challenges.